sam-technesci/composer/examples/basic_application/README.md

 ```

 Jinja is a very powerful templating language, you can easily add different services based on values.yaml or deploy different images into different environments etc.

+### Templating config
+You can also template config files, i.e. outside of template.yaml by using the configmap file extension. e.g. `my-json.configmap` and then using Jinja templating.